fastoch/Learning-to-learn/README.md

 ## Trunk Based Knowledge

-Strong fundamentals are very important, those are the roots required to build your knowledge from.
+Strong **fundamentals** are very important, those are the **roots** required to build new knowledge from.
-The trunk represents intermediate concepts in this analogy.
+The trunk represents intermediate concepts in this analogy, or concepts that allow us to tie the fundamentals to more advanced notions.
-Don't learn advanced concepts (leaves) before you master the fundamentals and intermediate concepts, or the tree will die.
+Don't learn advanced or expiring concepts (the leaves) before you master the fundamentals and intermediate concepts, or the tree won't last.

+## Efficiency trumps grit

 ---